 This Day In Literary History

-On December 28th, 1917, A Neglected Anniversary, the famous satirical essay by the legendary American essayist, satirist, and journalist H.L.
+On December 28th, 1917, A Neglected Anniversary, the classic satirical essay by the legendary American essayist, satirist, and journalist H.L.
 Mencken, was published in the New York Evening Mail.

 The essay appeared to be a legitimate article on the American invention of the bathtub, but it was really a hoax - a practical joke on the American press and one of many classic Mencken jabs at the American bourgeoisie, which he liked to call the booboisie.